-What is the Palace of Knossos famous for?
+What is the Minoan Palace of Knossos famous for?

 Ancient ruins of Knossos Palace - credits: Kiev.Victor/Shutterstock.com

-The Palace of Knossos is the largest of the centers of Minoan power.
+The Minoan Palace of Knossos is the largest of the centers of Minoan power.
 This is a building complex that is developing in an area of 22,000 sq.m.
-Built on a largely artificial hill, it was the most impressive of the Minoan palaces.
+It was the most impressive of the Minoan palaces, built on a largely artificial hill.
 It was the administrative center of Minoan Knossos.